Conversation With a Nigerian Female Author

 Share a typical day with us

-My typical day is basically the same as that of any serious minded wife, mother, public servant, responsible citizen and committed Christian, all rolled into one, who must also find time to put pen to paper and give vent to the creative impulse.
+My typical day is basically the same as that of any serious-minded wife, mother, public servant, a responsible citizen and committed Christian, all rolled into one, who must also find time to put pen to paper and give vent to the creative impulse.

 What do you see as the Nigerian literary scene?